vanbrabantf/vanbrabantf.github.io/_posts/2017-12-7-atomic-commits.md

 Atomic commits are not a new thing, they are even often described as a GIT best practice.
 Yet I don’t actually see them that often.
 People often either cite that it’s too much work (an excuse that seems to pop up on every good code practice thing), or that it will make their main branch too verbose (you can always GIT squash your commits before merging).

 That said, I really hope you give this a shot.
-It might make your life and that of your team a small bit better.
+It might make your life and that of your team a little bit better.
 If not, you just have a feature that is a bit more verbose in your GIT history.

 <blockquote class="reddit-card" data-card-created="1512636217"><a href="https://www.reddit.com/r/programming/comments/7i5424/atomic_commits_telling_stories_with_git/?ref=share&ref_source=embed">Atomic commits: Telling stories with GIT</a> from <a href="http://www.reddit.com/r/programming">programming</a></blockquote>